top of page

 Electricity generation through solar energy

-The students learn about solar cells as an environmentally friendly energy source and experiment with how the most electricity can be generated from solar energy.
+The students learn about solar cells as an environmentally friendly energy source and experiment with the efficiency of electricity generation from solar energy.

 Description

-In this lesson, the students will use exploration to find out how to position the solar cell so that it generates the most electricity.
+In this lesson, students will explore how to position the solar cell in order to maximize electricity generation.
 They will record their results on a research sheet.

 material